 The Level I DUI course: The course for first-time offenders includes at least 12 hours of classroom instruction.
 The class involves a substance abuse evaluation, psychosocial evaluation, and discussions and activities centered around the issues regarding the use of alcohol and drugs.
 While the fee varies for each school, you can expect to pay between $260 and $290.

-The Level II DUI course: The program for DUI offenders with past convictions on their record is more intensive and longer than Level I. This course requires a at least 21 hours of classroom time, using primarily interactive educational techniques in a group setting.
+The Level II DUI course: The program for DUI offenders with past convictions on their record is more intensive and longer than Level I. This course requires at least 21 hours of classroom time, using primarily interactive educational techniques in a group setting.
 The maximum class size for a Level II class is 15 participants.
 The class instruction centers around problems of repeat offenders and their readiness level for treatment.
 The DUI Level II class fee is around $425.

 Where can I attend DUI school?